s-conner/afbmi-gformula/README.md

 resultshr=

 for the user to save RMST and HR output to a SAS dataset.
 This facilitates combining results from multiple imputation with Rubin's rule.
+We also modified the code to save the log risk ratio in the 'resultsdata' dataset, since risk ratios need to be on the log scale when combined using Rubin's rule for multiple imputation.
 ```

 gformula negbin.SAS